 - Also, you can speak with a service representative 24/7

-There are so many features in the app however, it not for everyone.
+There are so many features in the app however, it is not for everyone.
 To clarify, these features are for only eligible customers.
 In addition, if you check your balance, not all transactions will reflect.
 That is to say, you might not see recent debit card transactions.
 Furthermore, you need a qualified chase transfer account to transfer via text.

 Chase doesn’t charge fees, although your service provider might charge.
 In addition, not all alerts may be delivered immediately for some reason.
 And that could be service outages, technology failures, and system capacity limitations.

 Commission- you can participate in free online trading in the U.S. listed stocks, Exchange-Traded Funds (ETFs), and options.
-However, options trader pays a $0.65 per-contract fee.
+However, the options trader pays a $0.65 per-contract fee.

 Sales are subject to a regulatory transaction fee of between $0.01 and $0.03 per $1,000 of principal.
 In addition, if you must own a certain investment, then there are costs.
 Likewise, ETFs are one of those costs.